akazukin5151/koneko/README.md

     - [x] picker importing assistants
 * Updated and improved diagrams in HACKING.md

 # Roadmap

 ## Features

-* Ueberzug support to work with other terminals
-    - [x] Get the ueberzug API working
-    - [x] Read config and decide whether to use icat or ueberzug at runtime
-    - [ ] Add option to prevent display scrolling and use up/down keys to view more images
-        - [x] Add option to config
-        - [ ] Respond to the config option
-            - [x] In lscat app
-                - [ ] In lscat config assistant
-                    - [x] Thumbnail size
-                    - [x] x-padding
-                    - [x] y-padding
-                    - [x] Page spacing (disabled for ueberzug)
-                    - [x] Gallery print spacing
-                    - [x] User mode print info x-position
-                - [x] Display path
-            - [ ] In koneko app
-                - [x] For already downloaded images
-                    - [x] Gallery mode
-                    - [x] Users mode
-                    - [x] Image mode
-                        - [x] FIXME: hide old images
-                - [x] For showing images as they download
-                    - [x] Gallery and User mode
-                        - [x] doesn't hide images in the first terminal page
+* Refine ueberzug
-                        - [ ] BUG: if scrolling while prefetching, utils.max_terminal_scrolls() uses the next dir (which doesn't exist yet) and crashes
+    - [ ] BUG: if scrolling while prefetching in koneko gallery & user modes, utils.max_terminal_scrolls() uses the next dir (which doesn't exist yet) and crashes
-                    - [x] Image mode
-                - [x] Everywhere else (main screen, info screen, etc)
-                - [ ] Hide all images during mode transitions (eg, mode i/2 -> related illusts mode)
+    - [ ] BUG: Hide all images during mode transitions (eg, mode i/2 -> related illusts mode)
-        * "Display scrolling" means lscat will print newlines to scroll down and display more images
-        * The number of images in a terminal page is number_of_cols * number_of_rows
-        * As the total number of images usually exceed that, lscat will print newlines to offset the old images, so that all images can be displayed
-        * The caveat is that the user has to manually scroll with the mouse or the clunky ctrl+shift+up/down
-        * Images displayed with icat will respond to terminal scroll events, but not ueberzug, so if ueberzug is enabled, this option will always be enabled as well.
-    - [ ] Refine
+    - [ ] DOC: link to ueberzug section in MANUAL.md in readme, update README.md about ueberzug
-        - [x] Hide images when scrolling
     - [ ] Center align image mode
         - [x] Add config
         - [ ] Update configuration assistant
-        - [x] Fix print_info
     - [ ] Better loops, extract common code to functions or even ABCs
 * In-depth usage documentation; use letters to represent modes (at least in public docs) rather than numbers
     * Make sure the diagrams in HACKING.md is up-to-date
 * Option to save username, but prompt for password (and not save it) every time